sjentsch/lsjDocs/Ch13/Ch13_ANOVA_02.rst

 How does that help me find out whether the groups have different population means?
 Um.
 Wait.
 Hold on a second.
 Now that I think about it, this is *exactly* what we were looking for.
-If the null hypothesit is true then you would expect all the sample means to be pretty similar to each other, right?
+If the null hypothesis is true then you would expect all the sample means to be pretty similar to each other, right?
 And that would imply that you would expect |SS_b| to be really small, or at least you would expect it to be a lot smaller than “the variation associated with everything